 This document gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
 Every vulnerability discussed here has been experienced in at least one programming language or runtime environment.
 Some vulnerabilities occur in all programming languages, while others are mitigated by the features or capabilities of some programming environments.

-Each vulnerability and its possible mitigations are described in the body of this document in a language-independent manner, though illustrative examples may be language specific.
-In addition, separate Parts for particular languages describe the vulnerabilities and their mitigations in a manner specific to each language.
+Each vulnerability and its possible mitigations are described in this document in a language-independent manner, though illustrative examples may be language specific.
+In addition, separate ISO/IEC 24772 Parts for particular languages describe the vulnerabilities and their mitigations in a manner specific to each language.

+Throughout this document, avoidance mechanisms are described to prevent the vulnerabilities form occurring.
+These avoidance mechanisms are expressed in imperative terms so that coding guidelines based on this document can use the terminology verbatim.
+The imperative forms of avoidance mechanisms used herein does not express requirements imposed by this document.
+In particular, the suggested avoidance mechanisms are occasionally contradictory to each other as they provide alternatives.

-Because new vulnerabilities are always being discovered, it is anticipated that this document will be revised and new descriptions added.
-For that reason, a scheme that is distinct from sub-clause numbering has been adopted to identify the vulnerability descriptions.
+Because new vulnerabilities are always being discovered, new descriptions will need to be added to future to identify the vulnerability descriptions revisions of this document For that reason, a scheme of unique, random identifiers was chosen as permanent identification as opposed to subclause numbering which may change between editions.
 Each description has been assigned an arbitrarily generated, unique three-letter code.
-These codes are preferable to sub-clause numbers when referencing descriptions because they will not change as additional descriptions are added to future editions of this document.
 Tool vendors can use the three-letter codes as a succinct way to “profile” the selection of vulnerabilities considered by their tools.

 Applying this document